Ann Althouse: Political views

 Althouse voted for George W. Bush in 2004 and Barack Obama in 2008.
 In January 2009, remarking about Obama, she wrote: "He really is a solid, normal person who remained grounded in the middle of all this craziness.
 And I like to think that, now that he's President, with his steely nerve, his intelligence, and his groundedness, he'll do the job that must be done.
 The trickery is over."

 Personal life

 In 2009, Althouse announced her engagement to Laurence Meade, a commenter she had met through the blog.
 The story attracted coverage in the blogosphere and in The New York Times.
 Althouse and Meade were married in August 2009.
-It is Althouse's second marriage; she has two adult sons from her first marriage.
+It is Althouse's second marriage; she has two adult sons from her first marriage to Richard Cohen.